A – Arts Council England

 K – Kilowatts

-18,000 kilowatts of electricity powered the 50 carnival carts taking part in last year’s carnival procession.
+7,000 kilowatts of electricity powered the entries taking part in last year’s carnival procession.

 L – Lights

 In 1903 the first electric light bulb was used on an entry in the Bridgwater Carnival procession.
 Now the majority of the mounted entries have moved away from the traditional light bulbs and are using environmentally friendly LEDs (light emitting diode) to illuminate their spectacular entries.

 M – Monies

-In the last five years Bridgwater Carnival related activities have raised over £110,000 for the official Bridgwater Guy Fawkes Carnival charity and other local supported charities.
-At Bridgwater Carnival 2015, over 400 collectors will be on the streets and are expected to collect over 500,000 coins.
+Over the last 21 years, Bridgwater Carnival related activities have raised £527,127 for the official Bridgwater Guy Fawkes Carnival charity and other local supported charities.

 N – November

 The origins of Bridgwater Carnival can be traced back to the Gunpowder Plot of 5 November 1605 when Guy Fawkes and his fellow conspirators failed in their attempt to blow up the Houses of Parliament.
 Maybe it was because Bridgwater was staunchly protestant in those days that the townsfolk celebrated with greater vigour than anywhere else, creating a tradition of widespread merrymaking on the annual anniversary of the fifth.
 Or maybe it was just an excuse to enjoy an evening of fun around the bonfire before the long, cold nights of winter really set in.
 Whatever the reason, those celebrations have now grown into the magnificent spectacle we know today.
 Bridgwater Carnival always takes place on the first Saturday in November.

 After years of informal annual celebrations, the Bridgwater Guy Fawkes Carnival Committee was formed in 1881 containing just 15 people, and held the first ‘official’ carnival on Monday 7 November.
 Nowadays the committee boasts over 80 members.